Pre Tax vs Post Tax Deductions

 Post-Tax Deductions: Come Out After All Taxes Are Applied

 Post-tax deductions are subtracted from your net pay after all taxes have been calculated and withheld.
-They do not reduce your taxable income.
+They do not reduce your taxable income — but they can create future tax advantages.

 Common Post-Tax Deductions:

-- Roth 401(k) contributions — after-tax, but withdrawals in retirement are tax-free
+- Roth 401(k) contributions — after-tax today, but withdrawals in retirement are completely tax-free

 - Roth IRA contributions (not via payroll, but conceptually post-tax)

-- Term life insurance premiums above $50,000 of coverage — imputed income on the excess is taxable
+- Term life insurance premiums above $50,000 of coverage — imputed income on the excess is treated as taxable

-- Disability insurance premiums — if employer pays, benefits are taxable; if you pay post-tax, your disability benefits are tax-free when received
+- Disability insurance premiums — if you pay these post-tax, your disability benefits are tax-free when you receive them; if your employer pays, the benefits become taxable

-- Wage garnishments — court-ordered deductions for debt repayment, child support
+- Wage garnishments — court-ordered deductions for debt repayment or child support

 - Charitable payroll deductions — most workplace giving programs are post-tax

-Roth 401(k) is a post-tax deduction — it doesn't save you taxes today.
-But the trade-off is powerful: every dollar you contribute, and every dollar of investment growth, can be withdrawn tax-free in qualifying retirement distributions.
-Whether the post-tax today vs. tax-free later trade-off works in your favor depends on expected retirement tax rates (see the 401k article for the full analysis).
+Roth 401(k) is post-tax — it doesn't save you anything today.
+But the payoff is that every dollar you contribute, plus every dollar of investment growth, can be withdrawn tax-free in qualifying retirement distributions.
+Whether this trade-off works in your favor depends on your expected tax rate in retirement relative to your rate today.
+The full traditional vs. Roth analysis is in the 401k-and-taxes article.

 Pre-Tax vs. Post-Tax: Side-by-Side Impact on Your Paycheck

-Suppose you earn $75,000/year at a 22% federal bracket + 5% state rate.
-You have $500/month to spend on a combination of health insurance and retirement savings.
+Let's make this concrete.
+You earn $75,000/year at 22% federal + 5% state rate.
+You have $500/month going toward a combination of health insurance and retirement savings.

 Option A: All Benefits Post-Tax